Free skew monoidal categories: Adjunctions of operads and skew monoidal categories as colax algebras

 and

 where $e_{\ct} \in \ct_1$ and $e_{\cq} \in \cq_1$ are the units of the respective operads.

-\begin{corollary} The left adjoint of Theorem~\ref{thm:P-left} is a normal colax morphism of operads, and so sends skew monoidal categories to normal colax monoidal categories.
-More precisely, it defines a 2-functor $J\colon\Skeww\to \nc\cn\Algw$ for each flavour $w$ of weak morphism. \end{corollary} \proof The colax structure follows as above.
-The counit is given by an endomorphism of $(\ord 1,\emptyset,L)$, but this can only be the identity, thus the colax structure is normal.
-Composition with the left adjoint therefore sends colax \cs-algebras to normal colax \cn-algebras, and so in particular sends strict \cs-algebras to normal colax \cn-algebras; that is, it sends skew monoidal categories to normal colax monoidal categories. \endproof
+\begin{corollary} The left adjoint of Theorem~\ref{thm:P-left} is a colax morphism of operads, and so sends skew monoidal categories to colax monoidal categories.
+More precisely, it defines a 2-functor $J\colon\Skeww\to \clx\cn\Algw$ for each flavour $w$ of weak morphism. \end{corollary} \proof The colax structure follows as above.
+Composition with the left adjoint therefore sends colax $\cs$-algebras to colax $\cn$-algebras, and so in particular sends strict $\cs$-algebras to colax $\cn$-algebras; that is, it sends skew monoidal categories to colax monoidal categories. \endproof

 We may describe this process more explicitly.
 Let \cc be a skew monoidal category.
 This becomes colax monoidal when we define the tensor product of the list $(a_1,\ldots,a_n)$ to be the tensor product in \cc of bracketed to the left.
 Clearly this process loses structure: there is no way of recovering a general product $ab$ in \cc.